 Diabetes is a condition that requires constant attention.
-Here is how technology may help you manage it.
-It can take some of the weight off your shoulders.
+Here is how technology may help us manage it.
+It can take some of the weight off our shoulders.
 One in 11 people has to deal with diabetes on a daily basis.

-According to latest records, 422 million people worldwide, suffer from diabetes.
+According to the latest records, 422 million people worldwide, suffer from diabetes.
 But, this number is growing each day.
 Diabetes is a chronic disease that can cause heart attack, kidney failure, stroke, or other health issues.

 There are two types of diabetes:

 Type 1 can’t be prevented or treated, but type 2 can.
-Therefore, it is very important to take good care of the body if you have type 2 diabetes and you want to avoid getting type 1.
-While type 1 is harder to control, there are multiple ways you can keep it in check.
+Therefore, it is very important to take good care of the body if we have type 2 diabetes or we want to avoid getting type 1.
+While type 1 is harder to control, there are multiple ways we can keep it in check.

-Many researchers have tried to come up with the best ways they can help people with diabetes manage their condition.
+Many researchers have tried to come up with the best ways they can help those with diabetes manage their condition.
 As a result, they have devised some amazing gadgets that might help people deal with this condition.

-Here is everything you need to know about these new technological devices.
+Here is everything about these new technological devices.

 An artificial or bionic pancreas replicates a healthy version of an organ.
 It allows patients with diabetes to live a more comfortable and easier life, in a sustainable way.
 This device can help people measure their blood glucose levels at all times.

-This artificial pancreas was developed by engineers from Boston University.
-Moreover, a computer algorithm allows the device to monitor the glucose levels and deliver both glucagon and rapid-acting insulin to the body.
+This Cura Life was developed by engineers from Boston University.
+Moreover, a computer algorithm allows the device to monitor glucose levels and deliver both glucagon and rapid-acting insulin to the body.
 However, it was not available for commercial use.

 Since there was no other device on the market that can constantly monitor the blood glucose levels and supply the body with insulin automatically, creative people invented their own DIY method.
 As a result, Dana Lewis tried the artificial pancreas, and she has been using it ever since.

 Furthermore, 2 years after she obtained the device, the Drug Administration, and US Food, finally approved it.